renovatebot/renovate/docs/usage/configuration-options.md

 1. Select "Code security and analysis" in the sidebar
 1. Enable the "Dependency graph"
 1. Enable "Dependabot alerts"
-1. If you're running Renovate in app mode: make sure the app has `read` permissions for "Dependabot alerts".
+1. If you are running Renovate in app mode: make sure the app has `read` permissions for "Dependabot alerts".
-   If you're the account administrator, browse to the app (for example [the Mend Renovate App](https://github.com/apps/renovate)), select "Configure", and then scroll down to the "Permissions" section and make sure that `read` access to "Dependabot alerts" is mentioned
+   If you are the account administrator, browse to the app (for example [the Mend Renovate App](https://github.com/apps/renovate)), select "Configure", and then scroll down to the "Permissions" section and make sure that `read` access to "Dependabot alerts" is mentioned

 Once the above conditions are met, and you got one or more vulnerability alerts from GitHub for this repository, then Renovate tries to raise fix PRs.